nwg-piotr/sgtk-menu/README.md

 To avoid it, the script first creates a (semi-)transparent, floating window, that covers all the screen.

 ## TODO
-- Add support for localization;
-- resolve the missing overflow marks issue on sway;
+- Resolve the missing overflow marks issue on sway;
 - either improve or give up on i3 support.